 Providing both opportunity and flexibility for those who might not otherwise participate in learning at the University, BU MET takes pride in offering relevant, challenging, and rewarding opportunities to diverse populations of students seeking personal, academic, and career growth.

-For a full overview of Metropolitan College, please visit www.bu.edu/met/about-met.
+For a full overview of Metropolitan College, please visit bu.edu/met/about.

-There are more than 60 undergraduate and graduate degree and certificate programs available at BU’s Metropolitan College, along with hundreds of individual courses—all designed for the student who seeks a creative, flexible setting, whether that means part-time study in the evening, convenient locations, or online and blended formats.
+There are more than 80 undergraduate and graduate degree and certificate programs available at BU’s Metropolitan College, along with hundreds of individual courses—all designed for the student who seeks flexible, part-time study options in the evening, fully online, or in blended formats.

-Learn more about MET’s programs by attending an information session, open house, or online webinar (visit the MET website for dates and times).
+Learn more about MET’s programs by attending an admissions event (visit the MET website for dates and times).

-Boston University is accredited by the New England Association of Schools and Colleges (NEASC), one of six nationally recognized accrediting agencies, and is an accredited member of AACSB International―the Association to Advance Collegiate Schools of Business.
+Boston University is accredited by the New England Commission of Higher Education (NECHE), one of six nationally recognized accrediting agencies, and is an accredited member of AACSB International―the Association to Advance Collegiate Schools of Business.

-Boston University is designated a National Center of Academic Excellence in Information Assurance Education and Research by the National Security Agency and Department of Homeland Security.
-Metropolitan College’s information security programs are certified by the Committee on National Security Systems (CNSS).
+Boston University is recognized by the National Security Agency and the Department of Homeland Security as a Center of Academic Excellence (CAE) in Cyber Defense and Research.
+Information Security programs at Metropolitan College are certified by the Committee on National Security Systems (CNSS).